Keeganw3/Pianos-R-Us/README.md

 * The placeholder text and image used in Post 1 about Halo were taken from

 ## Media
-* Placeholder image came from
+* Hero Image came from https://media.gettyimages.com/photos/man-plays-the-piano-picture-id156996195?s=612x612
 * Post 1's image came from
 * Post 2's image came from